Phương Thanh: Performing talent

 Often, it is seen by many of Thanh's critics that as soon as she starts performing, "it is like she is not herself anymore".
 Her eyes often sparkle with tears, carrying her heart through all the words in the lyrics.
 When performing on stage, she seems to "forget who she is".
 As well as this, many are attracted to Thanh because of her unusual appearance and voice.
 She is one of very few young singers who won the audience's approval for being so honest.

 Phuong Thanh is a simple and sincere woman who is never afraid to open her heart to her listeners through her music.
 Many strongly believe that her energy comes from her life experiences, as she had to struggle to support her family throughout her adolescent years.

-Despite of her rather unsophisticated outfits on stage, Phuong Thanh has made a name for herself in the music business and the Vietnamese community alike.
+Despite her rather unsophisticated outfits on stage, Phuong Thanh has made a name for herself in the music business and the Vietnamese community alike.